survivejs/webpack-book/manuscript/styling/02_separating_css.md

 It would be possible to have multiple `plugin.extract` calls against different file types.
 This would allow you to aggregate them to a single CSS file.
 Another option would be to extract multiple CSS files through separate plugin definitions and then concatenate them using [merge-files-webpack-plugin](https://www.npmjs.com/package/merge-files-webpack-plugin).

-T> If you wanted to output the resulting file to a specific directory, you could do it by passing a path to `filename` like this: `filename: 'styles/[name].css'`.
+T> If you wanted to output the resulting file to a specific directory, you could do it by passing a path.
+Example: `filename: 'styles/[name].css'`.

 {pagebreak}